ericqu/LinearRegression.jl/docs/src/index.md

 Variance inflation factor (VIF) is calculated by taking the  diagonal elements of the inverse of the correlation matrix formed by the independent variables.

 ### Robust covariance estimators
+Robust Covariance estimator can be requested through the ```cov``` argument of the ```regress``` function.
+The options are (as Symbols):
+- `:white`: Heteroscedasticity
+- `:hc0`: Heteroscedasticity
+- `:hc1`: Heteroscedasticity)
+- `:hc2`: Heteroscedasticity)
+- `:hc3`: Heteroscedasticity)
+- `:nw`: HAC (Heteroskedasticity and Autocorrelation Consistent estimator)

 #### Heteroscedasticity estimators
-The user can select estimators from these list.
-If the user select "White" as an estimator then HC3 will be selected for a small size (n < 250) otherwise HC0 will be selected.
+The user can select estimators from above list.
+If the user select `:white` as an estimator then HC3 will be selected for a small size (n <= 250) otherwise HC0 will be selected. (see "Using Heteroscedasticity Consitent Standard Errors in the Linear Regression Model" J. Scott Long and Laurie H. Ervin (1998-2000)).
+If another estimator is requested it is provided.
+A list of estimator can be requested as in for instance `cov=[:hc2, hc3]`.
+Comprehensive descriptions of the estimators and their applications shoudl in found in a text book, here only a brief description of the implementation is provided.

 ##### HC0
-The following estimators can be calculated.
 Having InvMat the pseudo inverse resulting from the sweep operator.
 And having ``xe`` being the matrix of the independent variables times the residuals.
 Then HC0 is calculated as:
 ```math
 \textup{HC0} = \sqrt{diag(\textup{InvMat } \textup{xe}' \textup{xe} \textup{ InvMat})}